AND101-Group15/digitalGameDeals/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!
+- [x] added a stretch feature - sort prices of games from lowest to highest

 ## 🎥 Demo Video